 High-Yield Savings and Certificates of Deposit (CDs)

 The most convenient and safest place to put $100,000 is a high-yield savings account.
-These are federally insured with annual percentage yield (APY) of up to 4% or more (as of January 2025).
-That’s equal to $4,000 annually from $100,000.
-SmartAsset’s savings account comparison tool can help you find the highest-paying savings.
+These are federally insured with annual percentage yield (APY) of up to 4.5% or more (as of November 2025).
+That’s equal to $4,500 annually from $100,000.
+SmartAsset’s savings account comparison tool can help you find the highest paying savings.

 Bank certificates of deposit (CDs) are equally low-risk, although less flexible.
-You can currently invest in CDs that earn around 4.5% in interest (as of January 2025), or perhaps even more.
-That’s enough to produce $4,500 in annual passive income.
-That’s if you’re willing to lock up your $100,000 for a year.
-Longer-term CDs generally pay more.
+You can currently invest in CDs that earn around 4.0% in interest (as of November 2025), or perhaps even more.
+That’s enough to produce $4,000 in annual passive income.
+However, you have to be willing to lock up your $100,000 for at least a year with longer term CDs generally paying more.
 Like savings accounts, CDs are typically federally insured.

-While savings accounts and CDs are typically the most stable and safe places to put your money, they certainly aren’t the best for generating passive income.
+Still, while savings accounts and CDs are typically the most stable and safe places to put your money, they certainly won’t earn you the most impressive returns.

 Annuities